Alabama vs. San Diego State: Odds, spread, over/under - NCAA Tournament Sweet 16

 Alabama vs. San Diego State Betting Trends

-- Alabama has covered 21 times in 36 chances against the spread this season.
+- Alabama has put together a 21-15-0 record against the spread this season.

-- The Crimson Tide and their opponents have combined to hit the over 16 out of 36 times this season.

 Alabama Futures Odds

-- Oddsmakers rate Alabama equally compared to the computer rankings, best in college basketball.
+- In terms of its odds to win the national championship (+340), Alabama is best in college basketball.
+It is the same according to the computer rankings.

-- The Crimson Tide's national championship odds have improved from +5000 at the start of the season to +350, the 63rd-biggest change among all teams.
+- The Crimson Tide were +5000 to win the national championship at the beginning of the season, and have now improved to +340, which is the 63rd-biggest change in the country.

-- The implied probability of Alabama winning the national championship, based on its +350 moneyline odds, is 22.2%.
+- Alabama has a 22.7% chance of winning the national championship, based on its moneyline odds.

 San Diego State Futures Odds

-- The Aztecs were +6000 to win the national championship at the beginning of the season, and have now improved to +3500, which is the 70th-biggest change in the country.
+- In terms of their national championship odds, the Aztecs have had the 70th-biggest change this season, improving from +6000 at the beginning to +4000.

-- Based on its moneyline odds, San Diego State has a 2.8% chance of winning the national championship.
+- San Diego State has a 2.4% chance of winning the national championship, based on its moneyline odds.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.